VladimirMakaev/cqrs-journey-doc/Journey_06_V2Release.markdown

 RowKey = message.EnqueuedTimeUtc.Ticks.ToString("D20") + "_" + message.MessageId
 ```

-Notice how the rowkey preserves the order in which the messages were
+Notice how the row key preserves the order in which the messages were
 originally sent and adds on the message id to guarantee uniqueness just
 in case two messages were enqueued at exactly the same time.

+> **JanaPersona:** This is different from the event store where the
+> partition key identifies the aggregate instance and the row key
+> identifies the aggregate version number.

 ### Data migration